Brief biography of Lao Tzu (604 BC. See what “Lao” is in other dictionaries

 As Lao Tzu said:

-• The voice of truth is against the ear.
+• The voice of truth is disgusting to hear.

 • You are controlled by the one who makes you angry.